jcoope02/annotation_scripts/README.md

   [1] Apply to all SLOs in a Project
   [2] Apply to all SLOs in a Service
   [3] Apply to selected individual SLOs
-  [x] Exit
+  [4] Apply to Composite SLO and all its components [x] Exit

 Select an option: 1